 Dr Tara Salter, University of Sussex “We are made of starstuff”

 Dr Charlotte Angus (@c_r_angus), University of Southampton “How many ways can you make a star explode?”

 Ms Helena Pikhartova (@ExcitedPositron), Royal Holloway, University of London “How to build your particle accelerator”

 Ms Alfiah Rizky Diana Putri (@alfiahrizkydp), Mullard Space Science Laboratory, University College London “Looking for changes on Martian poles with the aid of 3D terrain model”

 Dr Elizabeth Rendon-Morales (@erendonm), University of Sussex “Are robots the future for medicine and health care?”

-Miss Tochukwu Ozulumba (@Tochie_O), University of Brighton “How do nanomaterials remove contaminants?”
+Miss Tochukwu Ozulumba (@Tochie_O), University of Brighton “Using nanomaterials to remove contaminants”

-Ms Gigi Hennessy (@LasiBee), University of Sussex “Gone with the wind.
+Ms Gigi Hennessy (@GigiHennessey), University of Sussex “Gone with the wind.
 How bees respond to changes in wind speed”

 Miss Sophie Arthur (@sophtalkssci), University of Southampton “MARVEL-ing at stem cells: how to regenerate your body”

-Dr Manasi Nandi, King’s College London “Big data in sepsis detection”
+Dr Manasi Nandi (@My_Cardiomorph), King’s College London “Big data in sepsis detection”